cucapra/dahlia-evaluation/README.md

 Otherwise, to set up the evaluation outside of the VM, start by cloning this repository.
 You will need these prerequisites:

-1. Python 3
+1. Get Python 3 if you don't already have it
+2. Install [GNU `parallel`][parallel]
-2. Install [Jupyter][] with `pip3 install jupyter`
+3. Install [Jupyter][] with `pip3 install jupyter`
-3. Install other Python dependencies with `pip3 install -r requirements.txt` (in this repository)
+4. Install other Python dependencies with `pip3 install -r requirements.txt` (in this repository)
-4. Install the local benchmarking helpers with `cd benchmarking-helpers && pip install -e .`
+5. Install the local benchmarking helpers with `cd benchmarking-helpers && pip install -e .`
-5. Run the sanity checking script `./_scripts/sanity-check.sh` to make sure the all the tools are configured correctly.
+6. Run the sanity checking script `./_scripts/sanity-check.sh` to make sure the all the tools are configured correctly.

 [jupyter]: https://jupyter.org